-To know that the inherited form of Alzheimer’s disease is very rare means little in the village of Harvey, New Brunswick.
+To know that the inherited Alzheimer’s disease form is very rare means little in the village of Harvey, New Brunswick.
 While only about 7 percent of all Alzheimer’s disease is associated with familial Alzheimer’s disease (FAD), in this small community, roughly one-third of the population has this form of the disease.
 But listen to Dr. Lisa Genova:

 In the video, neuroscientist Lisa Genova (also the author of “Still Alice) explains that Alzheimer’s doesn’t necessarily need to be the destiny of your brain.
 She talks about the latest research on the disease and some promising practices that all of us can do to make our brain more Alzheimer’s-resistant.

 “It’s on your mind constantly,” says Cathy whose father, aunt and several cousins have all been affected by the disease.
 “It’s always right there and you wonder, am I next?”

 Dr. Jack Diamond, Alzheimer’s Society of Canada’s Scientific Director said that FAD has a tendency of striking before the age of 65.
 In the village of Harvey, lots of the residents already received the diagnosis of Alzheimer’s while still in their 40s or 50s.

 This high FAD incidence in Harvey provided Alzheimer’s scientists and researchers with unique opportunities to learn more about the terrible disease.
 “The fact that the community was willing to cooperate with the researchers contributed significantly to understanding the disease,” adds Diamond.